Promote Cross-cultural Collaboration of Music Internationally

 Trey Lee (www.trey-lee.com)

-Hailed as a “miracle” by Gramophone, Trey Lee enthralls audiences with a virtuosity that combines intellectual sophistication and a profound depth of emotions.
-His concerto debut at Carnegie Hall’s Stern Auditorium/Perelman Stage earned him a standing ovation, with The New York Times critic Anthony Tommasini declaring him “the excellent cellist...with enveloping richness and lyrical sensitivity.”
-The late Lorin Maazel praised him as “a marvelous protagonist...a superb cellist” after conducting Trey in Haydn’s Cello Concerto in C with the Philharmonia Orchestra.
+Hailed as a “miracle” by Gramophone, Trey Lee enthralls audiences with a virtuosity that combines intellectual sophistication with a profound depth of emotions.
+He was praised by BBC Music Magazine for his “exquisite delivery” and “intoxicating intimacy” in his global released album with English Chamber Orchestra, Seasons Interrupted.
+The late Lorin Maazel praised him as “a marvelous protagonist…a superb cellist” after conducting Trey with the Philharmonia Orchestra.
+His debut at Carnegie Hall’s Stern Auditorium/Perelman Stage won him a standing ovation, with New York Times critic Anthony Tommasini declaring him “the excellent cellist…with enveloping richness and lyrical sensitivity”.

-Seeking to increase the expressive possibilities of the cello, Trey has re-arranged Astor Piazzolla’s Four Seasons of Buenos Aires, which he debuted with the Trondheim Soloists followed by a tour of Norway.
-Wang Liping’s The Dream of the Red Chamber Capriccio, co-rearranged by Trey, was premiered with Leonard Slatkin and the Detroit Symphony Orchestra.
-Furthermore, Trey has given world premieres of two pieces dedicated to him: Bright Sheng's The Blazing Mirage (recorded for Naxos) and contemporary Finnish composer Kirmo Lintinen’s Cello Concerto.
+As a multi-faceted artist, Trey has re-arranged works to critical acclaim, such as Astor Piazzolla’s Four Seasons of Buenos Aires (debuted with the Trondheim Soloists) and Wang Liping’s The Dream of the Red Chamber Capriccio (premiered with Leonard Slatkin and the Detroit Symphony Orchestra.)
+Trey has given world premieres of Bright Sheng’s The Blazing Mirage and Finnish composer Kirmo Lintinen’s Cello Concerto, both of which were dedicated to Trey.

 Trey plays on the 1703 “Comte de Gabriac” cello by Venetian master maker Matteo Goffriller.